parmegv/leap_doc/docs/design/nicknym.md

 TLS is required for all nickserver queries.

-When querying https://nicknym.domain.org, nickagent must validate the TLS connection in one of three ways:
+When querying https://nicknym.domain.org, nickagent must validate the TLS connection in one of four possible ways:

 1. Using a commercial CA certificate distributed with the host operating system.
+2. Using DANE TLSA record to discover and validate the server certificate.
-2. Using a seeded CA certificate (see [Discovering nickservers](#Discovering.nickservers)).
+3. Using a seeded CA certificate (see [Discovering nickservers](#Discovering.nickservers)).
-3. Using a custom self-signed CA certificate discovered for the domain, so long as the CA certificate was discovered via #1 or #2.
+4. Using a custom self-signed CA certificate discovered for the domain, so long as the CA certificate was discovered via #1 or #2 or #3.
 Custom CA certificates may be discovered for a domain by making a provider key request of a nickserver (e.g. https://nicknym.known-domain.org/?address=new-domain.org).

 Optionally, a nickagent may make an encrypted query like so: